 how to raise a puppy

 One can then use these trained behavioral responses to modify behavior and create habits.
 Training usually takes place after puppy rearing, and it goes a lot easier if the pup has been raised properly, but interestingly, some dog care professionals pay surprisingly little attention to this important step.
-Here you can see a very useful book “The Art of Raising a Puppy“.
+Here you can see a very useful book “The Maltese Book“.

 Many puppy owners are most concerned with house breaking, and while this is an important milestone of puppy hood, it is far from the only important aspect of the young dog’s life.
 As trainers, we know that the period of growth from birth to four months of age is a critical socialization period.
 “Get your dog out to see the world,” is the battle cry, but the manner in which you do this will determine your success.

 During this time, your puppy also learns the rules of the house.
 Things like housebreaking, couch sitting, riding in the car.
 If you don’t want your dog on the couch, don’t let him on the couch from day one.
 Same goes for riding in the cargo area or the backseat of your car.
 Ditto for begging at the dinner table.

 Teach your dog he can trust you.
 Educate yourself on what is appropriate dog behavior and appropriate developmental stages.
 Don’t expect him to be a grown-up dog when he’s just a baby.
 Be fair to the dog, be patient, have consistent rules and gently enforce them.
 While your pup is still a baby, you are responsible for everything your dog does, so you should really understand how to raise a puppy!

 Dogs and Babies – Tips For Raising a Child With a Baby